-By locating the municipal housing complexes throughout the city, the authorities also helped ensure a higher degree of social parity across different districts.
+By locating the municipal housing complexes throughout the city, the authorities also ensured a higher degree of social parity across different districts.

 Third, the social housing concept continues today.

-Many of the buildings constructed in the 1920s and early 1930s retain their original purpose, and the city still constructs state-owned housing using similar principles to that early socialist government.
+Many of the buildings constructed in the 1920s and early 1930s retain their original purpose, and the city still constructs state-owned housing using similar principles to that early post-WWI government.
 The authorities also subsidise other communal housing initiatives.

-As a result, the majority of people in Vienna live in social or subsidised housing, which carries little to no stigma.
+As a result, the majority of people in Vienna live in decent social or subsidised housing, which carries little to no stigma.
 (I live in a house built by a cooperative housing association).